 - Students are expected to remain on the school grounds during school hours.
-Any student who must leave campus early for any reason needs to be signed out in the office by a parent or authorized adult. - Personal electronic devices are not to be used at school.
-If a cell phone or smartwatch is brought to school for after school use it must remain in the student's backpack until the end of the school day. - No texting or calling during school hours from student devices. - All communication to or from home must go through the school office. - Clothing and other personal items brought to school are the student's responsibility.
+Any student who must leave campus early for any reason needs to be signed out in the office by a parent or authorized adult. - Personal electronic devices are not to be used at nor brought to school.
+If a cell phone is brought to school for afterschool use it must remain in the student's backpack until the end of the school day. - Clothing and other personal items brought to school are the student's responsibility.
 The school is not responsible for any damage or loss.
 Names need to be on articles of clothing and personal items. - The possession or use of tobacco products, alcoholic beverages, illegal drugs, or controlled substances on school property is prohibited. - The use of language or gestures generally regarded as profane or obscene is unacceptable.
-Students are expected to use appropriate language. - No gum is allowed school campus, with the exception of gum provided by school staff during testing. - The Criminal Code of the State of Washington applies to students at school.
+Students are expected to use appropriate language. - The Criminal Code of the State of Washington applies to students at school.
 The following areas are defined as criminal under the laws of the state and by school regulation: stealing, assault, arson, willful destruction of property, interference with school authorities, trespassing, and possession of weapons.